xiaoxianyu-office/mm/Mobs/Options.md

 **HorseStyle: \[horse\_style\]**

       * Sets the style of the horse.
-      * Styles can be BLACK_DOTS, WHITE, WHITE_DOTS, WHITEFIELD
+      * Styles can be BLACK_DOTS, WHITE, WHITE_DOTS, WHITEFIELD, NONE

 **Tamed: \[true/false\]**